tusen-ai/naive-ui/demo/documentation/components/select/enUS/customOption.md

 # Custom Option Render
 After a long time of consideration, I decide to drop slot API.
 However, there is still a way to render options as you like.
+(The example uses render functions, but you can also use the `style` or `class` prop on an `option`.)
 ```html
 <n-select
   v-model="value"